x

 PORTLAND, Ore. — A man refused to exit an apartment in North Portland, fought a police dog and broke into a neighboring unit before he was taken into custody by officers Friday morning.

-Officers attempted to serve a search warrant at 4500 North Maryland Avenue for multiple felonies involving a firearm on Friday morning.
+Officers attempted to serve a search warrant at 4500 North Maryland Avenue for multiple felonies involving a firearm on Friday morning, surrounding the building.
 Two people inside surrendered immediately, but another refused to come out, PPB said.

 After multiple warnings and attempts to deescalate, officers evacuated nearby units and deployed gas into the building, Portland police said.